Nebula-Softworks/Nebula-Client-Development/CODE_OF_CONDUCT.md

 # Code of Conduct

-When contributing to the project via pull requests, no vulgar language must be made or typed within the project.
+When contributing to the project via pull requests or discussing/reporting in issues, no vulgar language must be made or typed within the project.
 Code should be commented, and all linked projects must be open-sourced.

 You are not allowed to redistrubute personally-modified versions of any part of Nebula Client.